avantrec/soco-cli/README.md

 Multiple commands can be run as part of the same `sonos` invocation by using the `:` separator to add multiple `SPEAKER ACTION <parameters>` sequences to the command line. **The `:` separator must be surrounded by spaces** to disambiguate from other uses of `:` in sonos actions.

 The benefit of using this approach instead of multiple separate `sonos` commands is that cost of starting the program is only incurred once.
+In addition, it allows for the introduction of wait states and loops.

 An arbitrary number of commands can be supplied as part of a single `sonos` invocation.
 If a failure is encountered with any command, `sonos` will report the error, and will generally attempt to execute subsequent commands.